-The type of restaurant, real estate or rental costs, equipment needs, staffing requirements, license costs (liquor licenses are especially costly), website development, advertising, and other factors will affect how much you’ll need to start a restaurant.
+The type of restaurant, real estate or rental costs, equipment needs, staffing requirements, license and insurance costs, website development, advertising, and other factors will affect how much you’ll need to start a restaurant.
 And then there will be the capital you’ll need to have on hand to cover your ongoing operating expenses as your business starts to generate income.

 Some possible sources of money to fund your startup costs include: